c64emulator/docker_logitech-media-server/README.md

            -v /home/public/lan/Fun/Audio:/media/Audio:ro \
            c64emu/logitechmediaservers:SC-7_2_1
 ```
+You can view the logs on hostsystem in directory `srv_squeezeboxserver/logs`.

 Note: you can customize the dockerimage by using the code from github:
 - review and where required, customize SqueezeCenter by motifying
     - "Dockerfile",